Boeing 717

-The Boeing 717 is an American five-abreast single-aisle airliner produced by Boeing Commercial Airplanes.
-The twin-engine airliner was developed for the 100-seat market and originally marketed by McDonnell Douglas as the MD-95.
-It was a shortened derivative of the company's successful airliner, the MD-80, and thus the fourth generation of the DC-9 family.
+The Boeing 717 is an American five-abreast narrow-body airliner produced by Boeing Commercial Airplanes.
+The twin-engine airliner was developed for the 100-seat market and originally marketed by McDonnell Douglas in the early 1990s as the McDonnell Douglas MD-95 until the company merged with Boeing in August 1997.
+It was a shortened derivative of McDonnell Douglas’ successful airliner, the MD-80, and part of the company's broader DC-9 family.
 Capable of seating up to 134 passengers, the 717 has a design range of 2,060 nmi.
 It is powered by two Rolls-Royce BR715 turbofan engines mounted at the rear of the fuselage.